jackokring/mcmlxxxiv/README.md

 The currency items are built from the intermediate `Fabric` and require blocks which act as base blocks for `Becon` blocks.
 Each behaves with a different cash acceleration and transaction party profit bias.

- * `Fabric` a fungible currency/fuel.
+ * `Fabric` a fungible currency medium/fuel.
 Also, the item group icon.
    Three white `Wool` plus six `Bonemeal` in a sandwich pattern makes three `Fabric`.
 A unique recipe.
  * `Crumb` you might need a `Block of Iron`.
 "Oxygene." -- Jean-Michel Jarre
  * `Luster` you might need a `Block of Gold`.
 "Fool's Gold." -- Stone Roses
  * `Elon` you'll understand in the end.
 You might need a `Block of Emerald`.
 "Money!
 It's a gas." -- Pink Floyd
  * `Carbide` you might need a `Block of Diamond`.
 "Hackney Diamonds." -- Rolling Stones
  * `Never` you might need a `Block of Netherite`.
 "Never Gonna Give You Up." -- Rick Astley

+The five currencies are tagged as `mcmlxxxiv:currency` for module dependencies.

 ## Blocks